ApiLogicServer/Docs/docs/Security-Overview.md

 ## Appendix: Resources

-The Security Manager and sqlite Authentication-Provider are built into created projects from the [system's prototype project](https://github.com/valhuber/ApiLogicServer/tree/main/api_logic_server_cli/project_prototype) -- see the `security` directory.
+The Security Manager and sqlite Authentication-Provider are built into created projects from the [system's prototype project](https://github.com/ApiLogicServer/ApiLogicServer-src/tree/main/api_logic_server_cli/prototypes/base/security){:target="_blank" rel="noopener"} -- see the `security` directory.